Lentung Tungsten Deposit

 In 1982, due to declining tungsten price, Union Carbide put the project on hold.
 In 1984, a subsidiary of Union Carbide, Union Carbide India Limited, suffered a major environmental disaster from its pesticide plant in Bhopal, India.
 Struggling financially, the company was eventually taken over by Dow Chemical Corporation in 1999.
 During this period, the Lened property claims were allowed to lapse.

-In 1996, the Lened property was re-staked by a Yukon prospector and over the next few years only minor exploration was conducted, eventually leading to the lapsing of the claims in 2014.
+In 1996, the Lened property was re-staked by Yukon prospector Ron Berdahl, and over the next few years, only minor exploration was conducted, eventually leading to the lapsing of the claims in 2014.

 Geological Setting

-The geological setting of the Lened area consists of ancient deep water sedimentary rocks of the Selwyn Basin (shale, siltstone and limestone) that have been intruded by younger granitic rocks during the Cretaceous period.
-The Cretaceous intrusions belong to the Tungsten Suite; a series of intrusions that occur in eastern Selwyn Basin that are the causative intrusions for the Cantung, Mactung and Lened deposits as well as a number of other tungsten-copper occurrences in the eastern part of the Basin.
+The geological setting of the Lentung area consists of ancient deep water sedimentary rocks of the Selwyn Basin (shale, siltstone and limestone) that have been intruded by younger granitic rocks during the Cretaceous period.
+The Cretaceous intrusions belong to the Tungsten Suite: a series of intrusions that occur in the eastern Selwyn Basin that are the causative intrusions for the Cantung, Mactung and Lentung deposits, as well as a number of other tungsten-copper occurrences in the eastern part of the Basin.

-The tungsten mineralization at Lened is hosted in altered limestone along the margin of the Lened Pluton.
+The tungsten mineralization at Lentung is hosted in altered limestone along the margin of the Lened Pluton.
 Mineralization consists of the tungsten mineral scheelite.
-There is also significant concentrations of copper and gold associated with the tungsten at Lened.
+There is also significant concentrations of copper and gold associated with the tungsten at Lentung.

 Maps